 If large companies do not have a correspondingly large, well-resourced and high-functioning internal audit team then I think this should be disclosed.
 Why not?

 This code is important because it will define what good looks like not just for internal auditors, but for stakeholders and management.
 After all, if managers have never experienced excellent internal audit they won’t have high enough expectations.
 In the end, everyone stands to benefit – there are no downsides.
 This is the perfect time to take internal audit in business to a new level – for everyone’s sake.

 Brendan Nelson is chair of the audit committee at BP and former chair of the audit committee at RBS.
 He will be speaking at Internal Audit 2019, which takes place on 29-30 October at London’s QEII Centre.
 Visit iia.org.uk/internalaudit19 to book your place.

-The consultation on the new internal audit code of practice will be available at iia.org.uk/codeofpractice
+The consultation on the new internal audit code of practice can be accessed here.

 The closing date for comments is 9 September.

 This article was first published in July 2019.